-- An anodized aluminum body - (1) hardened stainless steel locking mechanism (the locking mechanism consists of a cam, a male coupling, and chrome-steel ball bearings) - (2) hardened stainless steel alignment pins - (3) flats for mounting of optional modules - Direct mounting to ISO 9409-1-40-4-M6 and ISO 9409-1-50-4-M6 robot wrists and interface plates (for mounting details, refer to Section 8-Drawings) - (2) threaded connections to supply air pressure for coupling and uncoupling the Tool Changer
+- an anodized aluminum body - (1) hardened stainless-steel locking mechanism (the locking mechanism consists of a cam, a male coupling, and chrome-steel ball bearings) - (2) hardened steel alignment pins - (4) flats for mounting of optional modules with J16 mounting pattern.
+The J16 mounting pattern is (4) M4x0.7 threaded holes on an 18 mm high and 50 mm wide rectangular pattern and (2) alignment holes for dowel pins. - a 100 mm Bolt Circle (BC) mounting pattern for mounting the Master plate to a robot arm or a robot interface plate (refer to Section 8-Drawings for mounting details) - (2) threaded connections to supply air pressure for coupling and uncoupling the Tool Changer

-Figure 1.1-Master Plate Assembly (shown with optional sensors)
+Figure 1.1-Master Plate Assembly (9120-046AM-0-0-0-SB-E Shown)

-Alignment pins mate with bushings in the Tool plate to ensure repeatable alignment during the coupling process.
+Tapered pins located mate with bushings in the Tool plate to ensure repeatable alignment during the coupling process.
 An extreme pressure grease is applied to the cam, male coupling, ball bearings, and pins to enhance performance and maximize the life of the Master plate assembly; refer to Section 4.2-Cleaning and Lubrication of the Locking Mechanism and Alignment Pins.

 Proximity sensors detect Lock and Unlock positions of the locking mechanism.
 The sensors provide "lock" and "unlock" position signals to the customer's process controller.
 These sensors can be ordered separately.
 PNP, NPN, and NAMUR sensors can be purchased from ATI.
+In hazardous work environments, use NAMUR sensors for proximity detection.
 For assistance in choosing the proper sensor for an application, contact an ATI Sales representative directly.
-The specifications for the sensors are in Section 2.10-Electrical Connections
+The specifications for the sensors are in Section 2.10- Electrical Connections